SinaParvaresh/webScraper/README.md

 ## A Subreddit stock title scraper

 This program will scrape any subreddit set by the user, and return the top 5 most frequently mentioned stocks.
+The stocks are then stored in a JSON file, where the user can view when each group of stocks were added.

+A CSV which contains the information of each topic in the subreddit such as the title, date/time posted, and score is automatically created for you when running the program.

 ## Installation